-- The purpose of the 21st Century Community Learning Centers (21st CCLC) program is to establish or expand a broad array of services in community learning centers for students during non-school hours or periods when school is not in session. - Centers must offer adult family members of 21st CCLC students opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development to enhance student learning. - All 21st CCLC program services and activities must provide students who are struggling to meet academic expectations with opportunities for academic enrichment and instructional support to help them meet the challenging State academic standards in the core content areas including literacy, math and science. - 21st CCLC programs must ensure that all services provided are designed to reinforce and complement the regular academic program of participating students and that services are in alignment with the instruction students receive during the school day. - Programs must be continually evaluated to assess progress towards meeting their grant objectives in the areas of academics, youth development and family engagement. - Requiring funds to supplement and not supplant. - Ensure a safe and easily accessible learning environment, transportation, nutritious afterschool snacks and summer meals will be provided to students. - Centers must offer services for students during non-school hours or periods when school is not in session (after school, before school, evenings, weekends, summer or other school vacation periods).
-Adult Family Engagement services may occur at any time. - Programs must be equally accessible to all students at targeted schools regardless of their ability to pay.
-The ADE discourages the charging of any fees, as the amount of any funds placed into a site's 21st CCLC account will be deducted from the grant award for that site per federal law.
+- The purpose of the 21st Century Community Learning Centers (21st CCLC) Title IV, B program is to establish or expand a broad array of services in community learning centers for students during non-school hours or periods when school is not in session. - Centers must offer adult family members of 21st CCLC students opportunities for active and meaningful engagement in their children's education, including opportunities for literacy and related educational development to enhance student learning. - All 21st CCLC program services and activities must provide students who are struggling to meet academic expectations with opportunities for academic enrichment and instructional support to help them meet the challenging State academic standards in the core content areas including literacy, math and science. - 21st CCLC programs must ensure that all services provided are designed to reinforce and complement the regular academic program of participating students and that services are in alignment with the instruction students receive during the school day. - Programs must be continually evaluated to assess progress towards meeting their grant objectives in the areas of academics, youth development and family engagement. - Requiring funds to supplement and not supplant. - Ensure a safe and easily accessible learning environment, transportation, nutritious afterschool snacks and summer meals will be provided to students. - Centers may offer services for students only during non-school hours or periods when school is not in session (after school, before school, evenings, weekends, summer or other school vacation periods).
+Adult Family Engagement services may occur at any time. - The ADE does not allow generation of 21st CCLC program income.
+This includes any program income, including fees for student participation.
+Any program income generated using 21st CCLC resources and placed into a site's 21st CCLC account will be deducted from the grant award for that site per federal law.